jackfrancis/kamino/helm/vmss-prototype/walkthrough.md

 k8s-agentpool1-26100436-vmss00000k   Ready      <none>   10s    v1.20.1   10.240.2.111   <none>        Ubuntu 18.04.5 LTS   5.4.0-1036-azure   docker://19.3.14
 ```

-That `k`-suffixed node is our mark!
+That "`k`"-suffixed node is our mark!
 Let's validate that it has all the OS updates and sentinel file we're using to positively identify nodes built from the prototype of the original target node:

 ```sh
 $ ssh k8s-agentpool1-26100436-vmss00000k "sudo apt list --upgradable | wc -l && ls -la /var/log/vmss-prototype-was-here"